ylfeng250/mg-jsonrpc/README.md

       return "pong";
     },
     setToken(token: string) {
-      return figma.clientStorage.setAsync("token", token);
+      return mg.clientStorage.setAsync("token", token);
     },
     getToken() {
-      return figma.clientStorage.getAsync("token");
+      return mg.clientStorage.getAsync("token");
     }
   });

-  // those methods will be executed in the Figma UI,
+  // those methods will be executed in the MasterGo UI,
   // regardless of where they are called from export const uiApi = createUIAPI({
     selectionChanged(selection) {